 - address expected shortfalls or windfalls.

-Note that this is a sales forecast, not a cash flow forecast (Excel 59KB).
+Note that this is a sales forecast, not a cash flow forecast (XLS, 60KB), opens in new window.
 While you’ll want to enter your overheads like rent, salaries, and utilities, you don’t need to get too deep into your expenses.

 For sales forecasting purposes, you’ll enter the average sale per customer along with the average cost per sale into the template rather than individual expenses.